Group is dedicated to the implementation of oil and gas exploration and

 In 2012, 3D seismic surveys were conducted at the block across the area of 2 thousand km2.
 From November 2014 till October 2015, jointly with its project partners, LUKOIL implemented a drilling program for wildcats.

 In October 2015, following the drilling of Lira-1X wildcat at Lira offshore structure located at the Trident block, a major gas field was discovered.
 The well was mothballed, and tests are to be carried out therewith to estimate the discovery potential.
 Based on preliminary analysis of the drilling and geophysical survey data, Lira-1X delivered a productive interval with an effective gas-saturated thickness of 46 meters.
-According to seismic data, the area of the gas field can reach up to 39 km2, reserves can come to 30 bn m3 of gas, which needs to be confirmed during appraisal drilling.
+According to seismic data, the area of the gas field can reach up to 39 km2.

 In June 2009, a 20-year license was granted for the development of the block.
 Chevron (Star Ultra Deep Petroleum) acts as a project operator.
-Parties to the project include: NNPC, a Nigerian company, — 30%, Star Ultra Deep Petroleum (STAR) — 27%, ONG — 25%, LUKOIL — 18%.
+Parties to the project include: NNPC, a Nigerian company, — 30%, Oil and Gas Nigeria Limited — 30%, Chevron — 22% (operator), LUKOIL — 18%.

 The Nsiko field was discovered within the block as well as a number of promising structures.